JackRoten-Suplari/ai_categorization/README.md

 # ai_categorization
-Test grounds for AI and ML categorization.
+Testing grounds for AI and ML categorization.

 Suplari's goals to categorize transactions and complete the spend cube includes a few cases from simpleset to more complex: